Strachan Family Convention of 2014

 Shortly thereafter, heraldic evidence shows the family relocated to London, and it appears the family line began to fail, lacking successive male primogeniture heirs.
 The Baronetcy of Nova Scotia itself falling to a number of soi-disant claimants.

 During the prior 145 years the family resided in or near London, and in all likelihood saw themselves as more English than Scottish.
 Moreover, given the cultural divide with the Highlands at the time, it is likely the last several generations of the family would have renounced any claims of a "Scottish Chiefship."
-Even before the Battle of Culloden in 1746, highlanders were seen as outlaws and traitors to the Crown by Scottish by the Lowlanders and the English.
-After Culloden, the clan system itself came under attack, and was outlawed by the government.
+Even before the Battle of Culloden in 1746, highlanders were seen as outlaws and traitors to the Crown of Scotland by the Lowlanders.
+And, similarly, the Highlanders saw themselves as superior to Lowland Scots.
+Cross border raids and skirmishes were not uncommon.

 There is no doubt that Queen Victoria is responsible for the creation of the modern clan system.